Ada-Developers-Academy/daily-curriculum/volunteer.md

 As a TA, you will be asked to help students during project time.

 Your role will be to:
+- know your audience is a group of women who are new to coding--student began their cohort with very little to no experience coding, Ada provides them with 7 months of intensive classroom experience in Ruby, Rails, HTML/CSS, and JS followed by a 5 month industry internship; please define terms, do not assume that they know something already, and do not refer to concepts as something that "programmers should already know" or as something that "you can't get a job if you don't understand"
-- provide expertise knowledge to students on why/when/how coding structures are used to solve a problem
+- - provide expertise knowledge to students on why/when/how coding structures are used to solve a problem
 - help students get "unstuck" by asking them probing questions, providing suggestions, and scaffolding the process of solving a problem
 - provide specific feedback to students their code and problem solving approach
 - encourage and support students on their journey to being professional developers